charlie39/crice/README.md

 # crice
-my personal collection of dotfiles
+my personal collection of dotfiles, some taken from others, some mine.